Tatianah Thunberg, LMSW

 My Clinical Practice

-After 15 years of public service as a clinical social worker, I was laid off from my school social work position in 2011—alongside many others that year—and chose to see it as a turning point.
-In that spacious pause, I deepened my exploration of somatic healing arts.
+After 15 years of public service as a clinical social worker, I was laid off from my school position in 2011—one among many that year—and chose to receive it as a turning point.
+In the spacious pause that followed, I deepened into somatic healing arts.
 I studied Thai Yoga Massage, continued teaching Hatha and partner yoga, and began offering workshops and retreats that bridged body-based practice with creative expression.
-By 2012, I transitioned into a full-time private practice in Ann Arbor, where I continue to offer holistic psychotherapy for adults and couples, along with somatic and expressive arts-based workshops and retreats.

 Weaving Creativity, Connection, and Care